dmcglinn/quant_methods/lessons/file_types.md

 Home Page - http://dmcglinn.github.io/quant_methods/
 GitHub Repo - https://github.com/dmcglinn/quant_methods

-Very few people get excited or interested about file types yet they are important to understand if you are going to be successful as a quantitative scientist.
+Very few students get excited about file types yet they are critical to understand if you are going to be successful as a quantitative scientist.
 Specifically, you should be able to: